dinomatic/docs.dinomatic.com/content/docs/akurai-geo/review-fields.md

 ### Geo Affiliate Links

-You can set up country-specific affiliate links which will replace your default ones all over the website, when the user's country link is available.
+You can set up country-specific affiliate links which will replace your default ones all over the website, when a link for the user's country is available.
 You can leave any of them empty to use the default affiliate link instead.

 ![AkuraiGeo Review Fields - Affiliate Links](https://media.dinomatic.com/images/docs/akurai-geo/akurai-geo-affiliate-links.png)